C++: Strategy Pattern vs. Policy Based Design

 };

-In this way, the user of my class A does not need to worry about the resources it uses.
+In this way, the user of class A does not need to worry about the resources it uses.

-Let’s test that by adding an exception:
+This will be tested by adding an exception:

 #include <iostream>